-- We have 299 Wholetime Firefighters, 256 of which work on our Fire Stations with a further 43 in managerial roles working from Headquarters, Service Training Centre and Technical Services Centre. - We have 168 On Call firefighters; - 18 Fire Control operators; - We have 98 Corporate Non-operational staff based at our key sites.
+- We have 310 Wholetime Firefighters, 272 of which work on our Fire Stations with a further 38 in managerial roles working from Headquarters, Service Training Centre and Technical Services Centre. - We have 168 On Call firefighters; - 18 fire control operators; - We have 98 Corporate staff based at key sites over our estate.